raneemmagdy/JobSearchApp/README.md

 - `getAllCompanies` - Fetch all companies
 - `getCompanyById(CompanyId: ID!)` - Fetch a specific company
 -
-⚡ _For a full list of endpoints and usage examples, check out the[Postman API Documentation](https://documenter.getpostman.com/view/26311189/2sAYdeMs9o)._
+⚡ _For a full list of endpoints and usage examples, check out the [Postman API Documentation](https://documenter.getpostman.com/view/26311189/2sAYdeMs9o)._

 ---